-By Michael Gamble, Associate
+By Michael Gamble, Principal

 Effective today, the PTO is initiating a Post-Prosecution Pilot Program (P3) to test its impact on enhancing patent practice during the period subsequent to a final rejection and prior to the filing of a notice of appeal.

 P3 is announced in a Notice in the Federal Register as “Post-Prosecution Pilot Program, 81 Fed.
 Reg.
 44845 (July 11, 2016).”
 The Notice is also available on the Government Publishing Office website.
 A summary of P3 as described by the Notice in the Federal Register follows below:

 P3 combines effective features from the Pre-Appeal and AFCP 2.0 programs with new features.
 For example, P3 provides for (i) an after final response to be considered by a panel of examiners (Pre-Appeal), (ii) an after final response to include an optional proposed amendment (AFCP 2.0), and (iii) an opportunity for the applicant to make an oral presentation to the panel of examiners (new).